Kalaimagal09/water_wastage_monitor/README.md

 > Saving Water, One Drop at a Time with AI and Gamification.

-A hackathon project submitted by [Your Name].
+A hackathon project submitted by Kalaimagal.
+R & Pradhosh.
+K.M

 ---